Code Samples

-All sample projects share the same foundational conventions:
+All .NET sample projects share the same foundational conventions:

 - Framework: .NET 10 (